argitad/argitad/README.md

 - 👋 Hi, I’m @argitad
-- 👀 I’m interested in web/software development; graphic design; digital marketing
+- 👀 I’m interested in web/software development
-- 🌱 I’m currently learning reactjs
+- 🌱 I’m constantly learning new technologies
 - 💞️ I’m looking to collaborate on any project that requires my skills
 - 📫 How to reach me : My linkedin - https://www.linkedin.com/in/argita-dyrko-b72a891b0/